Master of Music in Instrumental Performance with a Focus on Percussion Studies

 See the curriculum and requirements for this degree.

-In addition to the MM program, we also offer a Post-Master's Advanced Certificate in Music Education.
+In addition to the MM program, we also offer a Post-Master's Advanced Certificate: Professional Studies in Music.

 How you'll learn